WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 const getUsernameFromDatabase = (email, callback) => {
   const database = db.get("data")
   const user = database.find(user => user.email === email)
-  const username = user ? user.username : undefined
+  const username = user ? user.username : null
   if (!username){
       callback(new Error('No user found'))
   }
   callback(null, username)
 }
 ```
-- [ ] Write a code which would call the above function and:
+- [ ] Write code which would call the above function and:
     - [ ] if there is an error, it should `console.log` to the user "Sorry there was a problem"
     - [ ] if it finds a user it should `console.log` to the user "Marhaba {username}!"
 - [ ] Finish writing the below function so that when it inserts data into the database it uses the second argument as an *error first* callback.
 If the insert is successful it should send back `true` in the callback (remembering it is error first).